White House issues coronavirus testing guidance that leaves states in charge

 “This isn’t rocket science.
 It just takes investment and execution — both of which have been gravely lacking,” Biden said in a statement.
 “Trump could make this happen.
 He hasn’t.
 Instead, he’s pushed sole responsibility to governors, while telling them to fly blind without the critical data we derive from testing.”

 Other experts say an even more aggressive effort is warranted.
-A recent Rockefeller Foundation report called for an initial goal of 3 million tests per week, and then going further to ultimately reach 30 million.
-About 5.4 million covid-19 tests have been conducted in the United States thus far, according to the Covid Tracking Project, which compiles figures from each state.
+A recent Rockefeller Foundation report called for an initial goal of 3 million tests per week, ultimately reaching 30 million.
+About 5.4 million coronavirus tests have been conducted in the United States thus far, according to the Covid Tracking Project, which compiles figures from each state.

 Paul Romer, a 2018 Nobel laureate in economics and former chief economist for the World Bank, said the federal government should test every American once every two weeks to reestablish national confidence and jump-start the economy — an effort he estimated at $100 billion, all told.